ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 Both of these launch files combine other launch files contained in the launch folder.
 Those other files start up a specific module for MoveIt! respectively.

+Whenever something needs to be changed within the MoveIt! configuration package, the Setup Assistant can simply be run again with the already existing package being loaded instead of creating a new package.
+Running the Setup Assistant again will only update files where changes apply.

+The configuration files can also be modified manually.
+In fact, we will do so during the remainder of this tutorial.
+In such case the Setup Assistant will notify you that configuratin files have been edited outside the Setup Assistant.

 ### 3. MoveIt! - RVIZ-Plugin

+We will now use MoveIt! in its

 #### 3.1.
 Plugin Environment Basics